pydantic/pydantic.run/README.md

 **WARNING:**:

-1. This feature is experimental in CloudFlare, behaviour might change in future.
+1. This feature is experimental in CloudFlare, behaviour might change in the future.
-2. The Cloudflare worker running this code is managed by Pydantic, we may change or remove this in future.
+2. The Cloudflare worker running this code is managed by Pydantic, we may change or remove this in the future.
 3. While we don't intentionally log the code that is run or it's output, we can't guarantee we won't view or record it at some point.

 To run code server-side, using the [pydantic.run](https://pydantic.run) UI, add a `#server` to the end of the URL and reload the page, you'll then see a "run on server" toggle.